intelligence38000/android-docs/src/pages/maps/overview/annotations.md

 - Lines
 - Polygons

-See [the data-driven styling page](/android/maps/overview/data-driven-styling/) for more information.
-We recommend you explore the source and layer combination for creating annotations.
+See [data-driven styling](/android/maps/overview/data-driven-styling/) for more information.
+You can explore the source and layer combination for creating annotations.
 Below, you'll find information about less complex (and less performant) ways to show annotations.

 ## Markers

 Markers are useful when identifying a single point on the map.
 The SDK comes with a default marker icon which can be configured to fit your specific needs.
 APIs are exposed to optionally change this icon to any bitmap image you wish.
 To create a marker for you map, you are only required to provide a `LatLng` position which defines where the marker will be placed on the map.
-Call `mapboxMap.addMarker()` to actually add the marker to the map.
+Call `mapboxMap.addMarker()` to add the marker to the map.

 {{
   <Floater